liferay-design/liferay.design/src/markdown/blueprints/guidelines/legal-notice.md

 We have various trademarks registrations and applications elsewhere around the world.

-This information is accurate as of November 2018.
+This information is accurate as of December 2018.